0cjs/sedoc/format.md

 Telegram
 --------

+(Side note: in Telegram, "groups" have "members," are for group discussions, and may have separated "topics"/threads; "channels" are broadcast lists with "subscribers" who cannot see who else subscribes.)

 The formatting you add to messages seems to [vary by client][tg-vary].
 [These tests on an old version][tg-clients] show some of the not-too-major differences.